 The paths around all the parks were outstanding.
 You can bike or just hike to your heart’s content.
 And some of the nicest playground areas I have ever seen.
 Every park we have been to so far in Florida have been like this.
 I’m proud to see the state using tax money so wisely there.

 Our next stop is Daytona Beach, but that is for a later post.

-A Friendly Reminder: Anytime you are in Florida and near water, other than the beach, be on the look out for gators.
+A Friendly Reminder: Anytime you are in Florida and near water, other than the beach, be on the lookout for gators.
 Don’t feed them or molest them.
-I know you have better use for the $500 on your visit to our fine state then to have to pay a fine.
+I know you have better use for the $500 on your visit to our fine state than to have to pay a fine.

 Until Next Time,

 * * * *